How Much Do Kitchen Base Cabinets Cost?

 Many factors can influence the total cost of new base cabinet installation, so it's important for homeowners to keep these in mind and to shop around with various contractors in order to find the deal that's best for their needs.

 For starters, the type of base cabinet configuration needed can have a great impact on overall cost.
-For example, it may be possible to have ready-to-assemble base cabinets installed for as little as a few thousand dollars, but for those who want semi-custom or fully custom base cabinets, that price can be tenfold.
+For example, it may be possible to have ready-to-assemble base or build your own cabinets installed for as little as a few thousand dollars, but for those who want semi-custom or fully custom base cabinets, that price can be tenfold.

 Furthermore, because most companies will charge by the linear foot for base cabinet installation, the number and size of cabinets needed will also influence the overall cost.
 The average base cabinet, for example, measures around 24 inches deep and 36 inches tall.
 However, based on the specific kitchen space, the depth may need to be increased or decreased to suit the space and the homeowners' needs.